Carolyn Warmus: Incarceration

 Warmus was incarcerated at the Bedford Hills Correctional Facility for Women.
 Under inmate ID#: 92G0987, Warmus's incarceration disciplinary history document was released in January 2017.
 The document reports eleven Tier III and four Tier II misconducts, with a total of eleven misconducts being ruled as affirmed.
 Warmus had her first parole hearing on January 9, 2017, represented in the state appellate court by attorney Mayer Morganroth.
 She was denied parole in January 2017 and again in July 2018, but was granted parole on June 17, 2019.

 In 2004, Warmus filed a federal lawsuit against the New York State Department of Correctional Services, claiming to have been sexually abused by prison guards.
 Warmus stated that she had been raped and forced to trade sexual favors for basic privileges.
 One corrections officer, Lt.
 Glenn Looney, was arraigned in the town of Bedford court on April 15, 2004, on a charge of second-degree sexual abuse, a misdemeanor.
 Warmus backed her claim by providing prison officials with a sample of Looney's semen that she had kept refrigerated in plastic.
 In 2008, Warmus received $10,000 from the Department of Correctional Services in settlement of the lawsuit.

+She served 27 years for the murder and was released from prison on parole on June 17, 2019.

-Later developments
+Additional developments

 On the day of Warmus's sentencing, her attorney, William I. Aronwald, announced a reward of $250,000 from her family for any information leading to the arrest of the person(s) responsible for Betty Jeanne's murder.
 Betty Jeanne's sister, Joyce Green, denounced the reward offer as "bogus" and said the evidence against Warmus was strong.
 Green said she would have favored a sentence of life without the possibility of parole.

 Following Warmus's first trial, the Scarsdale school board faced public pressure to remove Solomon as a teacher, as he had testified in court to having multiple extramarital affairs, including his fling with Warmus.
 In September 1991, Solomon was removed from classroom duties and was assigned non-teaching duties.
 His removal was an amicable decision in coordination with Solomon, the school board and the principal of Greenville Elementary.

 Warmus entered court on November 17, 2016, to argue about legal fees with her former appeals lawyer, Julia Heit, whom she is suing for malpractice.
 Warmus claims Heit falsely managed her appeal, in part, by not testing DNA, and is seeking a return of $80,000 in fees and hand over an additional $320,000 in total compensation.
 According to her then attorney, Mayer Morganroth, Warmus was hoping to get out of prison so she could have surgery for a brain tumor.

 In popular culture

-Books

-A 34-page booklet titled Fatal Attraction: The True Story of Carolyn Warmus, authored by Susan Butler, provides a quick factual read on her case, published August 6, 2016.

-Author Mike Gallagher released the book Lovers of Deceit: Carolyn Warmus and the "Fatal Attraction".
-The writing covers the shooting of her lover's wife in cold blood and recounts the circumstances leading up to and during the trial, published: 1 May 1993, LCCN 92040725.